CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Introduction

-Informed by critical theory, justice-centered approaches to computing education clearly articulate computing's commitment to social justice in order to engage computer science as a discipline in service of students' sociopolitical values and identities \cite{Vakil2020IveEducation}.
-In contrast to dominant approaches that implicitly define CS education in service of corporations, industry, empire, and militarism \cite{Vakil2018EthicsEducation}, justice-centered approaches explicitly define CS education in service of students' sociopolitical values, marginalized identities, and commitment to social justice.
-The turn toward justice-centered approaches ``complicates and challenges [narratives that] explain Black (and other minoritized) students' motivations about what to learn or not to learn as tied to their perceptions of what is `geeky' (or inversely what is `cool')'' and instead emphasizes ``more complex dynamics underlying student resistance or interest'' toward learning CS such as students' political values and identities \cite{Vakil2020IveEducation}.

-Currently, justice-centered approaches to CS are emphasized in K--12 CS education with curricula such as Exploring Computer Science (ECS) that were created ``to directly address structural and curricular inequalities youth experience in public high schools'' \cite{Ryoo2019PedagogyAll}.
-However, justice-centered approaches are comparatively absent in higher CS education research and pedagogical practice.
+Informed by critical theory, justice-centered approaches to CS education complicate and challenge prior research efforts that ``explain Black (and other minoritized) students' motivations about what to learn or not to learn as tied to their perceptions of what is `geeky' (or inversely what is `cool'),'' instead emphasizing ``more complex dynamics underlying student resistance or interest'' toward learning CS such as students' identities and political values \cite{Vakil2020IveEducation}.
+Justice-centered approaches are currently emphasized in K--12 CS education through curricula such as Exploring Computer Science \cite{Ryoo2019PedagogyAll}, but they are relatively absent in higher CS education research and practice.
 In this position paper, we argue for justice-centered approaches to CS in higher education.
-Section~\ref{sec:justice-centered-cs-education} reviews the literature on justice-centered approaches to computing education that center three features: ethics, identity, and political vision.
-Section~\ref{sec:why-justice-in-higher-cs-education} makes the case for attention to justice-centered approaches in higher CS education beyond K--12 learning environments where most justice-centered work is conducted and implemented in the learning sciences and CS education communities.
-Section~\ref{sec:data-structures-and-algorithms} proposes a justice-centered approach for undergraduate Data Structures and Algorithms, a fundamental course in many undergraduate programs that bridges programming practice and theoretical computer science.
-Data Structures and Algorithms presents a challenging case study of how a course that has traditionally marginalized all three features (ethics, identity, and political vision) can be reauthored to center justice.
+Section~\ref{sec:justice-centered-cs-education} reviews the literature on justice-centered approaches that center ethics, identity, and political vision.
+Section~\ref{sec:why-justice-in-higher-cs-education} makes the case for attention to justice-centered approaches in higher CS education.
+Section~\ref{sec:data-structures-and-algorithms} problematizes dominant approaches to teaching undergraduate Data Structures and Algorithms (CS2).
+Section~\ref{sec:critical-comparative-data-structures-and-algorithms} proposes a novel, justice-centered approach for CS2 by applying critical pedagogy.
+Our justice-centered CS2 presents a case study of how a course that has traditionally marginalized all three of ethics, identity, and political vision can be reauthored to center justice.